Pineboards/pineboards-docs.github.io/nvme-compatibility-list.md

 ### Not compatible drives

 WD SN530 has been problematic for some users when it comes to NVMe boot, especially in the 2242 variant.
-Our test drive was a 2280 SKU and it worked OK but we gernally recommend staying away from Western Digital drives completely.
+Our test drive was a 2280 SKU and it worked OK but we generally recommend staying away from Western Digital drives completely.

 - WD SN740
 - WD SN350